cogent3/ensembldb3/doc/admin.rst

     $ ensembl_admin install -c /path/to/edited/ensembldb_download.cfg -m /path/to/mysql.cfg -n 3

-installs databases specified from the same config you used for downloading (``-c``),  into the specified mysql server with mysql account details in the config provided to (``-m``).
-In this instance, 3 processors are used for separate gnzipping and ``mysqlimport`` of tables in parallel.
+installs databases specified in the ``ensembldb_download.cfg`` config, into the mysql server specified by ``mysql.cfg``.
+In this instance, 3 processors are used for separate gzipping and ``mysqlimport`` of tables in parallel.

 For the very large databases (e.g. compara or human variation) the install times can be very long.
 In which case we recommend, if running on a server, using the ``nohup`` command.